-Seasoning mixes, macaroni and cheese mixes, noodle mixes, and seasoning blends for salty snacks could use permeate to help deliver a clean dairy flavor and reduction of sodium for these savory applications.
-Permeate is a good carrier for seasonings and dry flavors and helps to disperse them uniformlythroughout a snack or prepared dish.
+Seasoning mixes, macaroni and cheese mixes, instant noodle mixes, and seasoning blends for salty snacks can use permeate to help deliver a clean dairy flavor and reduction of sodium for these savory applications.
+Permeate is a good carrier for seasonings and dry flavors and helps to disperse them uniformly throughout a snack or prepared dish.